afair/email_address/README.md

 [![Gem Version](https://badge.fury.io/rb/email_address.svg)](http://rubygems.org/gems/email_address)

-This gem provides a ruby language library for working with and validating email addresses.
+The `email_address` gem provides a ruby language library for working with email addresses.

 By default, it validates against conventional usage, the format preferred for user email addresses.
 It can be configured to validate against RFC "Standard" formats, common email service provider formats, and perform DNS validation.

+Using `email_address` to validate user email addresses results in fewer "false positives" due to typing errors and gibberish data.
+It validates syntax more strictly for popular email providers, and can deal with gmail's "optional dots" in addresses.

+It provides Active Record (Rails) extensions, including an address validator and attributes API custom datatypes.

-Warning: Version 0.1.0 contains significant API and internal changes over the 0.0.3 version.
-If you have been using the 0.0.x series of the gem, you may want to stick with that.
+*Note:* Version 0.1.0 contains significant API and internal changes over the 0.0.3 version.
+If you have been using the 0.0.x series of the gem, you may want to continue using with your current version.

+Requires Ruby 2.0 or later.

 ## Background